LG LMV2031ST Exhaust Fan Motor Replacement — Step-by-Step Guide

 Step 5: Remove the Fan Blade

 The fan blade on the LG LMV2031ST is secured with a spring clip or set screw on the motor shaft.
-If equipped with a set screw, use a flat-blade screwdriver to loosen it while holding the blade steady.
+If it has a set screw, use a flat-blade screwdriver to loosen it while holding the blade steady.
 For spring clip models, carefully compress the clip with needle-nose pliers while pulling the blade off the shaft.
 Note the blade orientation for proper reinstallation.

 Step 6: Remove Motor Mounting Screws